-The reservoir will be maintained with the approximate reservoir management cut and elevation levels shown as the green shaded area in Figure 4.6-1.
-This will include the eastern branch and a portion of the upstream and downstream ends of the western branch every year for total reservoir management acreage of approximately 50.78 acres.
+The reservoir will be maintained with the approximate reservoir management cut and elevation levels shown as the green shaded area in Figure 4.6-1 for Option 1 and Figure 4.6-2 for Option 2.
+This will include the eastern branch and a portion of the upstream and downstream ends of the western branch every year for total reservoir management acreage of approximately 50.78 acres for Option 1 and 52.57 acres for Option 2.
 The access roads will be maintained to provide proper road width for access.